swentel/indieweb/README.md

 - Event: create an event
 - RSVP: create an rsvp

+Updating existing content is currently limited to change the published status of nodes and comments.

 You can configure this at /admin/config/services/indieweb/micropub

 ## Creating comments on nodes